–Geoff-Hart.com: Editing, Writing, and Translation —Home —Services —Books —Articles —Resources —Fiction —Contact me —Français |

 The U.S. government has badly mismanaged the Colorado River and the associated conflicts over allocation of its water (Gelt 1997); there is no reason to think it would manage water withdrawals the Great Lakes any better.
 Canada negotiated a ban on such bulk water exports more than 2 decades ago (Johansen 2002), but given the magnitude of the potential problem and the traditional American reluctance to be constrained by considerations such as Canadian sovereignty, we need to revisit this issue.

-Water supplies are also at risk elsewhere in the world.
-Aquifers are becoming depleted outside of North America too.
-For example, in 2018, Chennai, India’s 6th largest city, depleted its aquifers (Noor 2021), and climate researchers predict an increasing risk that the monsoon rains in Asia will periodically fail in countries such as India (Schewe and Levermann 2012), although there is considerable uncertainty (Lenton et al. 2008).
+Water supplies are also at risk elsewhere in the world. including by aquifer depletion.
+For example, in 2018, Chennai, India’s 6th largest city, ran out of water after depleting its aquifers (Noor 2021), and climate researchers predict an increasing risk that the monsoon rains in Asia will periodically fail in countries such as India (Schewe and Levermann 2012), although there is considerable uncertainty (Lenton et al. 2008).
 There is concern that similar problems may affect the Asian summer monsoon (Takaya et al. 2021).
 These trends put millions of people at risk of starvation.
 If crops fail in India, how can we transport enough food to feed more than 1 billion people?
-In July 2023, India restricted exports of white rice out of fear that rice crops would decrease as a result of drought caused by the coming El Niño event, and Asian countries have begun stockpiling rice in anticipation of this problem (GPF 2023).
+In July 2023, India restricted exports of white rice out of fear that rice crops would decrease as a result of drought caused by the coming El Niño climate event, and Asian countries have begun stockpiling rice in anticipation of this problem (GPF 2023).
 Africa faces similar problems.

 It's important to remember that although the temptation is to focus on problems related to drought, all that water has to go somewhere else.
 As we saw during the August 2022 floods in Pakistan, drought in one place often means flooding elsewhere.
+The flooding of several Canadian cities by the torrential rains that occurred in 2024 is just one example.
 Other factors related to global warming can exacerbate the flooding problem.
 For example, global warming is producing warmer air that can hold more moisture, leading to heavier rainfall, and that is accelerating melting of glaciers, leading to greater peak flows in rivers (Mallapaty 2022).

 Climate change and the resulting famines will increase ecological migration, in which natural catastrophes such as drought and flooding drive people to flee their homes and their home countries.
 Canadians are justifiably proud of the welcome our country offers to immigrants.
 Unfortunately, the number of people displaced by ecological migration will become an increasingly serious problem as tropical and subtropical climates warm and more and more people can no longer survive on their original land.
 Canada’s recent experience with Syrian refugees shows how difficult (slow and expensive) it was to resettle only 50,000 people.
 The wars in Afghanistan and Ukraine created similar refugee crises.
 Mass migrations are likely to become a global crisis that affects tens of millions of people within a few decades, and large investments will be needed to build the infrastructure necessary for Canada to welcome, integrate, and benefit from this influx.
-Among other things, we are currently facing a severe housing shortage, and without immediate measures to increase the housing supply, it will become increasingly difficult to house immigrants.
+Among other things, we are currently facing a severe housing shortage because the housing supply has not grown as fast as the population, and without immediate measures to increase the housing supply, it will become increasingly difficult to house immigrants.

 Covid-19 has reminded us of the increasing risk of global pandemics, but other health issues, both for migrants and for people already in Canada, will become ongoing concerns.
 Among other things, undernourished and malnourished people become more vulnerable to disease.
 The editorial board of the venerable and renowned British medical journal The Lancet has begun discussing the health impacts of climate change (Lancet Editors 2020), and we should use this discussion as a starting point for our own discussion.